maudis73/rhsi-migration-demo/README.md

 ...
 ~~~

-In the Tab1 you will be able to check the logs of the backen, and per each greeting sent by the frontend (running in Tab2) you will see a log in the backend.
+In the Tab1 you will be able to check the logs of the backend, and per each greeting sent by the frontend (running in Tab2) you will see a log in the backend.

 ## Step 2: Access your Openshift cluster